Wilmington baseball, softball sweep Gardner-South Wilmington

 Wildcats softball cruises as well

-By the time the Wildcats baseball team scored their second run of the game in the third inning, the softball team had already put up double-digit runs in their 16-0 victory over the Panthers that ended in four innings.
+By the time the Wildcats baseball team scored their second run of the game in the third inning, the softball team already had put up double-digit runs against the Panthers in their 16-0 victory that ended in four innings.

-Wilmington coach Jack Skole said that after the team got off to a 1-6 start, he challenged them to have a winning percentage of .500 or better before the end of the regular season next week.
-And after letting one slip away 2-0 to Peotone Tuesday, the Wildcats are on track to reach their goal as they now sit at 9-8 with two games left in the regular season.
+Wilmington coach Jack Skole said after the team got off to a 1-6 start, he challenged them to have a winning percentage of .500 or better before the end of the regular season next week.
+After letting one slip away 2-0 to Peotone Tuesday, the Wildcats are on track to reach their goal, as they now sit at 9-8 with two games left in the regular season.

 “It’s their first sense of being normal,” Bexson said.
 “All my girls are multi-sport athletes and played volleyball and basketball, so now that we have that postseason, there’s a lot of excitement.”